saitamasahil/APK-Compare-Tool/README.md

 - The output is displayed with color-coded differences to make it easy for developers to identify changes quickly.

 ### Prerequisites
 - To use the APK Compare Tool, users will need to install `Apktool` and `diff tool`.
 Make sure you have both of these tools in your system.
+Installing difftool on a Linux-based operating system is straightforward as it usually comes pre-installed.
+However, you'll need to install Apktool manually.
+If you're using Termux(F-Droid) then you can [clone this repository](https://github.com/rendiix/termux-apktool) & install apktool manually.

 ### Usage
 - Clone the repo using git.